MicrosoftDocs/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getproductinfo.md

 The major version number of the operating system.
 The minimum value is 6.

 The combination of the <i>dwOSMajorVersion</i>, <i>dwOSMinorVersion</i>, <i>dwSpMajorVersion</i>, and <i>dwSpMinorVersion</i> parameters describes the maximum target operating system version for the application.
 For example, Windows Vista and Windows Server 2008 are version 6.0.0.0 and Windows 7 and Windows Server 2008 R2 are version 6.1.0.0.
+All Windows 10 based releases will be listed as version 6.3.

 ### -param dwOSMinorVersion [in]